ipcjk/ixgen/Readme.md

 #### ipv4
  - routeserver_group=$rs_group (group used for peering with $rs_group )
  - peer_group=$peer_group (group used for peering with neighbors for the _[peers]_-list)
+ - routeserver_prefixes=$number ($number is used to overwrite the maximum prefix limit from peeringdb)

 #### ipv6
  - routeserver_group6=$rs_group6 (group used for ipv6-peering with $rs_group6 )
  - peer_group6=$peer_group6 (group used for ipv6-peering with neighbors for the _[peers]_-list)
+ - routeserver_prefixes6=$number ($number is used to overwrite the maximum prefix limit from peeringdb)

 #### iv6 | ipv4
  - routeserver=(0=disable, 1=auto-detect and configure neighbor statements for route-servers)